Hochul Elected To First Full Term As NY Governor, Defeats Trump-Backed Zeldin

 “You can either work on keeping people scared or you can focus on keeping them safe,” she said at the debate.

-“I have worked hard to have real policies that are making a difference,” citing declining murders and shootings in New York City since she took office.
+“I have worked hard to have real policies that are making a difference,” she said, before citing declining murders and shootings in New York City since she took office.

 Hochul began her political career in 1994, serving on the Hamburg town board in Erie County.